ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. The system also validates if the partner status is active
 5. Retrieves all the policies constituting the partnerID
 6. Validates if the auth type specified in the request is one of the policies retrieved for the partner
-7. Validates if the time period between the current time stamp and the request time stamp is <= time period (n- admin config)
+7. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 8. Validates if the "authvalue" in the i/p parameter is same "authval" stored in the database for the mapped UIN and VID
 9. The system constructs the authentication response based on validation results and sets the authentication status as 'Y' only if the pinval matches.
 10. The system then integrates the response with the static token generated for the authentication request